 Treatises on painting methods and materials are found in the Puranas and Vedas, and include Dhyana Slokas, Vishnu-Purana-dharmottara, Vatsyayana, and Silparatna.

-Exhibits and publications: My work was included in the book Murs sacres du Kerala: Peintures murales des temples et palais (French Edition, 1997) by Martine Chemana.
+Exhibits and publications: My painting “Kuchelavrittam,” based on the Malayalam poem “Kuchelavrittam” by Ramapurathu Warrier (1703-1753), was included in the book Murs sacres du Kerala: Peintures murales des temples et palais (French Edition, 1997) by Martine Chemana.
 A series of my studies on paper were featured in a gallery in France (1996).
-The paintings I completed in India on panels remained in India.

 Please note that in my current fresco secco work I experiment freely with these methods and materials and explore ecological themes.